Dabz/ccloudexporter/README.md

 # See Also

-For an example that showcases how to monitor Apache Kafka client applications, and steps through various failure scenarios to see how they are reflected in the provided metrics, see the [Observability for Apache Kafka® Clients to Confluent Cloud tutorial](https://docs.confluent.io/platform/current/tutorials/examples/ccloud-observability/docs/observability-overview.html).
+For a tutorial that showcases how to use ccloud-exporter, and steps through various failure scenarios to see how they are reflected in the provided metrics, see the [Observability for Apache Kafka® Clients to Confluent Cloud tutorial](https://docs.confluent.io/platform/current/tutorials/examples/ccloud-observability/docs/observability-overview.html).